-The present document is simply named "UHD-Book" because for the first time it provides specifications for interoperable DTT and SAT UHDTV receivers in a single volume.
-That marks a fundamental milestone in HDFI's history!
-Key new features of this UHD-Book 1.0 are:
+"UHD-Book 1.0" for the first time has provided specifications for interoperable DTT and SAT UHDTV receivers in a single volume.
+That marked a fundamental milestone in HDFI's history!
+Key new features of UHD-Book 1.0 were: